★ BEST INVESTING TOOLS COMPARISON ★

 Does MarketWatch or ShortSqueeze.com have real-time data?

-MarketWatch offers real-time data feeds, which is essential for active traders.
-ShortSqueeze.com uses delayed or end-of-day data, which works fine for longer-term investors who don't need up-to-the-second quotes.
+MarketWatch offers real-time data, which matters if you trade actively.
+ShortSqueeze.com runs on delayed or end-of-day data, which is perfectly fine for longer-term investors who don't live and die by the tick.

 Can I export data from MarketWatch and ShortSqueeze.com?